Middle Eastern Glazed Salmon

-My delicious roast salmon recipe draws inspiration from Middle Eastern flavours, using pomegranate molasses, smoked paprika and fresh orange for a perfectly balanced, smoky-sweet marinade.
-This recipe is packed with flavour, and while marination isn’t strictly required, those extra 20 minutes make a big difference.
-Make this roast salmon for a quick but impressive weeknight dinner, or while hosting - your guests will love it!
+While marination isn’t strictly required, those extra 20 minutes make a big difference.
+Make this roast salmon for a quick but impressive weeknight dinner, or while hosting (it's naturally gluten-free, dairy-free, and keto-friendly so great for dietaries) - your guests will love it!

-Ingredients used in this Middle Eastern Salmon recipe -
+Ingredients used in this Glazed Salmon recipe -

-I like balancing sweet and spicy flavours and this recipe does just that.
-The marinade includes sticky, sweet pomegranate molasses, fresh orange juice for brightness, smoked paprika and sumac for depth, bound together by good quality olive oil.
+I like balancing sweet and spicy flavours and this baked salmon recipe does just that.
+The marinade includes sticky, sweet pomegranate molasses (a Middle Eastern pantry staple but check out my notes for swaps), fresh orange juice for brightness, smoked paprika and sumac for depth, bound together by good quality extra virgin olive oil.

 How to serve this glazed salmon -

-These salmon fillets pair wonderfully with simple sides like fresh salad, or create a more substantial meal with fluffy couscous, spiced rice, or warm flatbread for a complete Middle Eastern feast.
+This tender salmon pair wonderfully with simple sides like this fresh tomato salad, or create a more substantial meal with fluffy couscous, spiced rice, or warm flatbread for a complete Middle Eastern feast.

 Find more suggestions and tips in the recipe notes below.